 There are, of course, a couple of exceptions.
 The first is when a sponsorship creates a platform that is large, relevant, and flexible enough that it can be leveraged across an entire portfolio of brands.
-An example would be if Kellogg’s sponsored the World Cup.
+An example would be if Kellogg’s sponsored a World Cup.
 They could make that work across their brand portfolio and most, if not all, regions.
 As legitimate as that type of sponsorship is, it’s rare.
-99% of sponsorships will sit better and more effectively within one brand.
+The lions’ share of sponsorships will sit better and more effectively within one brand.

 Or two.
 Which brings me to the second exception and the topic of this blog.
-(Dearie me, it took a long time to get there!)
 Sometimes a company will have two brands that are both strong fits for a sponsorship, and provided you keep a few strategies and tactics in mind, there is no reason you can’t negotiate a sponsorship across both of them.

 This is a big one.
 You don’t want to go down this track if there is any chance of confusion, so try to keep the two brands in two different categories.

 For instance, Unilever could very easily sponsor a major tennis tournament with both the Lipton Iced Tea and Rexona Anti-Perspirant brands.
 A bank could sponsor an investment expo with both their mortgage and retirement savings brands.
 On the other hand, a brewer would be ill-advised sponsoring a festival with two beer brands, as they would present a confusing message and could cannibalise each other’s effectiveness.